 Enact Legislation to BAN sale of Ivory and Rhino Horn in Massachusetts

-Bill S.450 and Bill H.419 have been introduced in the MA Senate and are currently under review by Joint Committee on Environment, Natural Resources and Agriculture, after a public hearing held on October 3.
+Update: Bill S.2382 has been introduced in the MA Senate and are currently under review by Senate Committee on Ways and Mean, awaiting a hearing.

 We need a similar law in the state of Massachusetts.

-In May 2016, State Senator Jason Lewis and State Representative Lori Ehrlich sponsored Bills S.440 (Updated Bill S.450) and H.1275 (Update H.419) for review with the Massachusetts Judiciary Committee.
-The purpose of the Bill was to:
+State Representative Lori Ehrlich has sponsored Bill H.2382 for review with the Massachusetts Senate.
+The purpose of the Bill is to:

 - Prohibit the ivory and rhino horn trade in MA

 - Prevent ivory traffickers from exploiting Federal loopholes and mixing of illegal ivory with legal sales

 - Purpose is NOT to criminalize possession of ivory currently owned by Mass residents or prohibit inheritance or noncommercial gifts.